DCL-IBL/IfGPT-DataQualityComponents/README.md

 # IfGPT DATASET Qiality Components

 ## Objectives of the project IfGPT
-The **Reasoning-BG Benchmark** is developed within the project **IfGPT: Infrastructure for Fine-tuning Pre-trained Large Language Models** which aims to establish a freely accessible infrastructure for the selection and pre-processing of large datasets for Bulgarian as well as tailored data for particular industries and fine-tuning suitable freely available large language models for specific purposes.
+The **IfGPT Qiality Pipeline** is developed within the project **IfGPT: Infrastructure for Fine-tuning Pre-trained Large Language Models** which aims to establish a freely accessible infrastructure for the selection and pre-processing of large datasets for Bulgarian as well as tailored data for particular industries and fine-tuning suitable freely available large language models for specific purposes.

 ## IfGPT DATASET Qiality Pipeline